Shopify/quilt/packages/address/README.md

 #### `async .getCountries(): Promise<Country[]>`

 Loads and return data about a all countries in the given locale.
 Countries are ordered alphabetically based on the locale.
-Provinces are also ordered based on the locale.
+Zones are also ordered based on the locale.

 #### `async .getOrderedFields(countryCode): FieldName[][]`